2022 Auction: The Roaring 20s

 The silent auction typically has tables full of smaller items, with something for every interest and budget: games and toys; kitchen gadgets, tools, houseplants, small gift baskets, and gift cards to area businesses.

-An auction catalog will be available at church and on line by April 26 so you can see all the bounty available at the auction.
+An auction catalog will be available at church and on line by May 29 so you can see all the bounty available at the auction and mark the ones you want.

 How you can participate:

 Come to the auction and bid often.
-The auction is our largest fundraiser and helps fund the current year’s operating expenses.
-Personal checks, credit cards, and cash are all accepted.
+The auction is our largest fundraiser and helps pay for the current year’s operating expenses.
+Personal checks, credit cards, PayPal, and cash are all accepted.

 Donate events, services or items.
-Donation forms will be available in the back of the sanctuary and here in March..
+Everything in the auction is donated by UUCH members and friends.
+Donation forms are available in the back of the sanctuary and here.
+Click here for a printable PDF of the donation form.

 Buy your tickets at church from Bill Pfoutz or mail your check (payable to UUCH with auction in memo line) to the Unitarian Universalist Church of Hagerstown, att: auction, 13245 Cearfoss Pike, Hagerstown, MD 21740.